taimoorkhan-nlp/sentiment-analysis/README.md

 ## How to Use

-Run the following command to perform sentiment analysis on English texts and German texts from the `data/` input files.
+Run the following command to perform sentiment analysis on English texts and German input texts in `data/input_text_en.txt` and `data/input_text_de.txt` files, respectively.
+The output is written into the files `data/output_sentiments_en.txt` and `data/output_sentiments_de.txt`

 `python main.py`